 These are the normal tourists.
 You visit Paris, London, see different sights, and spend a week visiting 10 different cities.
 We call those kinds of things first-level.

 The second level is “enjoying well”.
 If you’ve already been to many cities and countries, what now?
 What’s the next thing that draws you around the world?
 It’s about your passions.
 For example, I’m a photographer.
 I love to shoot street photography.
 So the culture of a city attracts me.

-The second-level traveler totally understands what they’re going to do and what they want by traveling.
-There are different “catalogs”.
+The second-level traveller totally understands what they’re going to do and what they want by travelling.
+There are different “catalogues”.
 For example, outdoors-focused, scuba-diving, culture and history, and so on.
 Bridget’s story is a very good example for outdoor-lovers.